mehmehmehlol/sightseeing-in-hk-client/README.md

 ## Motivations

 I wrote a >40page Google Doc for a friend who was visiting Hong Kong in summer 2018.
 As much as I like planning and recommending places for my friends, I wanted to make the documents into something more abstract and creative.
 Now that I have possessed web development skills, I decided to transform that Google Doc into a website.
-A user-friendly and simplistic looking website.
+A user-friendly and simplistic-looking website.

 ## Techology Used